Search and Filter

 Examining the Relationship Between Randomization Strategies and Contamination in Higher Education Interventions

-Randomized controlled trials are the reference method for causal inference, but field experiments in educational settings must balance statistical power with the risk of contamination.
-This study examines crossover and spillover contamination in a large-enrollment, in-person college course implementing an AI-enabled chatbot intervention.
+Randomized controlled trials (RCTs) are the reference method for causal inference.
+To conduct field experiments in educational settings, study design must balance statistical power with the risk of treatment-control contamination.
+This study investigates both crossover and spillover contamination in a large-enrollment, in-person college course in which we tested an AI-enabled chatbot intervention.
 We compare two randomization approaches, individual-level and laboratory-level, to assess contamination risks.
 Contrary to expectations, no crossover occurred under student-level randomization.
-However, survey data suggest potential spillover, with treatment-group students reporting that they shared chatbot messages with peers.
+However, survey data indicate evidence of spillover, with treatment-group students reporting that they shared chatbot messages with peers.
 Using estimated contamination levels, we assess changes in minimum detectable effect size (MDES) and show that individual-level randomization remains preferable.
 Our findings offer practical guidance for balancing contamination risk and statistical power when designing RCTs in interactive educational settings.

 Keywords